Members of the Waste Authority are appointed by the Governor on the recommendation of the Minister for Environment.

 Lee Broomhall is the chief executive officer of Workpower and has held this role since 2012.

-Workpower is a not-for-profit organisation that owns and operates several large scale commercial businesses in WA.
-Its enterprises exist to employ and support people living with a disability.
+Workpower is a leading for-purpose organisation operating several large scale commercial businesses in Western Australia.
+Workpower's enterprises are designed to employ and support people living with disability.

 With a 28 year tenure, Lee was previously the deputy CEO and held executive roles such as the executive manager people, performance and strategy and chief operating officer.

 In 2010 Lee was the Western Australian winner of the Telstra Young Businesswomen's Awards.
 Lee holds qualifications in human services, business management and professional coaching.
-She is a Fellow of Leadership WA.
+She is a Fellow of Leadership WA and a Graduate of the Australian Institute of Company Directors'.

 Tim Youé